MapsPeople/docs/src/map/map-control/handling-marker-selections-ios.md

 ---
-title: Handling Marker Selections and Other User Events
+title: Handling Marker Selections for iOS
 eleventyNavigation:
+  key: map-map-control-marker-selection-ios
+  parent: map-map-control
-  key: Handling Marker Selections and Other User Events
+  title: Handling Marker Selections for iOS
-  parent: ios-v3-guides-map-control
-  order: 210
+  order: 220
 ---

 Detecting the user tapping a marker or an infowindow is part of the Google Maps SDK for iOS.
 Assign `myGMSMapView.delegate` and implementing the methods: `mapView.didTapMarker(marker: GMSMarker)` and `mapView.didTapInfoWindowOfMarker(marker: GMSMarker)`